 However, developing a sound understanding of what’s really dangerous will help you avoid paying more for potentially false promises of safety.
 To help you shop smarter, this two-part series will take a look at three chemical-phobic campaigns, starting with the fears surrounding chemicals in cosmetics.

-Chemophobia In the Cosmetics Aisle
+Chemophobia in the Cosmetics Aisle

-Once upon a time, “all natural” makeup meant something that you made at home from scratch or plucked from the dusty corner shelf in a health food store.
+Not all that long ago, “all natural” makeup meant something that you made at home from scratch or plucked from the dusty corner shelf in a health food store.
 Thanks to news stories like the one below, consumers are now hyper-aware of what’s inside the products that we put on our bodies:

 In response to our worries, brands like Jessica Alba’s The Honest Company have sprung up.
 But, are all-natural brands offering safer, healthier choices or just profiting off of our fears?